 Capital Improvements.
 Capital Improvements shall be governed by and subject to the following conditions, limitations, and restrictions:

 Any capital improvement or change to the Neighborhood that does not materially alter the nature of the Neighborhood may be authorized by the Board, in its sole discretion.
-A material alteration to the Neighborhood is, for example, the installation of a previously non-existent and materially significant fixture or permanent removal of a materially significant fixture such as a roadway, swimming pool, tennis court, playground equipment, or parking area.
+A material alteration to the Neighborhood is, for example, the installation of a previously non-existent and materially significant fixture or permanent removal of a materially significant fixture such as a road, swimming pool, tennis court, playground equipment, or parking area.
 Landscaping alterations and the addition or removal of signs or small structures are not material unless they cause other material changes such as those listed above.

 Any capital improvement which would materially alter the nature of the Neighborhood must, regardless of its cost and prior to being constructed or accomplished, be authorized by written consent of Owners holding a majority of the Allocated Interests and must be approved by a simple majority of the Board.